 - Don’t be afraid to ask questions.
 If you’re ever unsure about what constitutes appropriate attire for an event, ask the person hosting it.
 They are, after all, the most invested in avoiding confusion and uncomfortable situations.

 Still in doubt?
-It’s always safer to over-dress (but still, leave that tuxedo at home).
+It’s always safer to over-dress with cocktail (but still, leave that tuxedo at home).

-The beauty of cocktail attire is that, while it’s a relatively formal dress code, there is still room for creativity and personal interpretation.
+The beauty of cocktail for men is that, while it’s a relatively formal dress code, there is still room for creativity and personal interpretation.
 Here’s what you should be wearing:

 Suits & Tailoring